 - Dine outside or in open air facilities whenever possible.

 Public transportation should be avoided whenever possible.
 If it is not possible to avoid, you may seek council approval.
 Be sure to take in to consideration the following specific safety guidelines:

 - Avoid peak hours

-- Allow extra time to wait and avoid crowded buses, subway cars, or capacity restrictions
+- Allow extra time to wait in order to avoid crowded buses, subway cars, or capacity restrictions

-- Space out girls to avoid crowding (but be sure to use the buddy system)
+- Always wear a mask and space out girls to avoid crowding (but be sure to use the buddy system)

 - Consider grade level, age, and maturity level of girls